auraphp/Aura.Di/docs/migrating.md

 ### Type-hinting

 All classes are now using type hinting for method arguments and return types, including the `void` return type.
-This means if you have extended or implementedr one of the library classes in your code, you will have to update the signatures of your extended methods to match the new signatures.
+This means if you have extended or implemented one of the library classes in your code, you will have to update the signatures of your extended/implemented methods to match the new signatures.

 For most users this involves only updating classes implementing the `ContainerConfigInterface`.